Foreverland/Formatter/README.md

 # Formatter

-Use `reverse` to return the formatted text to it's original form.
+Use `reverse` to return the formatted text to its original form.

 ## Installation